lloeki/matterfront/README.md

 ### Use your production Mattermost instance

 After following the configuration steps above, run `npm start` from within your matterfront directory

 ### Vagrant method

 1. Set up your `config.json` using `"url":"http://192.168.33.33"`
 2. run `vagrant up` from within your local copy of this repo
 3. run `npm start`

 ## Building your own app

-First follow the install instrustions above.
+First follow the install instructions above.
 Then from within your project root, you can build for all platforms and distributions by running:

     npm run build